Primary Key Points

 Here are ten foods emphasized in the MIND diet:

-1. Leafy green vegetables: These include kale, spinach, collard greens, and turnip greens which are rich in folate, vitamin E, beta-carotene, lutein, and other nutrients that protect cognition, especially when people get older.
+- Leafy green vegetables: These include kale, spinach, collard greens, and turnip greens, which are rich in folate, vitamin E, beta-carotene, lutein, and other nutrients that protect cognition, especially as people age.

-2. Berries: This includes blueberries, strawberries, and blackberries that are packed with antioxidants and health-promoting phytochemicals that are good for brain health.
+- Berries: This includes blueberries, strawberries, and blackberries packed with antioxidants and health-promoting phytochemicals that are good for brain health.
 (10)

-4. Beans: Beans such as black beans, lentils, and chickpeas are high in fiber, B vitamins, and plant-based protein.
+- Beans: Beans like black beans, lentils, and chickpeas are high in fiber, B vitamins, and plant-based protein.

-7. Olive Oil: It is a healthy source of monounsaturated fats that are commonly used in the Mediterranean diet.
+- Olive Oil: It is a healthy source of monounsaturated fats commonly used in the Mediterranean diet.

 A Sample MIND Meal Plan for One Week